Foot Reflexology: 15 Amazing Pressure Points On Your Feet | Herbal Goodness

 Use your thumb and index finger to apply some little bit of pressure to the thick skin between the big toe and second toe.

-This is the point known to help with vision issues, leg cramps, sinusitis and liver disease.
+This is the point known to support vision issues and liver disease.

 This acupoint is found on the plantar (underside of your foot) just between your second and third toes.

-It is believed to be effective for treating symptoms of food poisoning and urinary tract infections.
-It may also cure constipation, face and eye pain, toothaches and stroke rehabilitation.
+It is believed to be effective for supporting symptoms of food poisoning and urinary tract infections.
+It may also calm constipation.

 • Xia Li